-- 1. Press Enter to access System Setup Utility. - 2.
-Select System Settings → Devices and I/O Ports → MM Config Base; then, modify the setting to increase the device resources.
+- 1. Press Enter to access System Setup Utility. - Select System Settings → Devices and I/O Ports → MM Config Base; then, modify the setting to increase the device resources.
 For example, modify 3 GB to 2 GB or modify 2 GB to 1 GB. - 3.
 Save the settings and restart the system. - 4.
-If the error recurs with the highest device resource setting (1GB), shutdown the system and remove some PCIe devices; then, power on the system.

-- 5. If the reboot failed, repeat step 1 to step 4. - 6.
+If the error recurs with the highest device resource setting (1GB), shutdown the system and remove some PCIe devices; then, power on the system. - 5.
+If the reboot failed, repeat step 1 to step 4. - 6.
 If the error recurs, press Enter to access System Setup Utility. - 7.
 Select System Settings → Devices and I/O Ports → PCI 64-Bit Resource Allocation, then; modify the setting from Auto to Enable. - 8.
-If the Boot Device does not support MMIO above 4GB for Legacy Boot, use UEFI Boot Mode or remove/ disable some PCIe devices. - 9.
+If the Boot Device does not support MMIO above 4GB for Legacy Boot, use UEFI Boot Mode or remove/disable some PCIe devices. - 9.
+DC cycle the system and ensure the system is enter UEFI boot menu or the operating system; then, capture the FFDC log. - 10.
 Contact Lenovo technical support.